tscomm99/purple-team-workshop-2025-01/blue-verification.md

   - Open the [emulation reference](resources/emulation-reference.md)
 - Prepare the documentation for the verification
   - Navigate to your table's subdirectory on [Google Drive](https://drive.google.com/drive/folders/1buR-qCIkuns5KoQstblG_4lHHnHhCTZn?usp=sharing)
-  - Create an new text document
+  - Create a new text document
   - Copy the visible contents (not the raw markdown) of the [emulation reference](resources/emulation-reference.md) and paste them into the new text document
   - You can copy all parts into one document or create one document per emulation part
   - This will be the place to track and document your verification as well as record any high-level findings you may have